hackersatcambridge/constitution/README.md

 # Constitution

-The governing rules of "Hackers at Cambridge", hereafter referred to as the "Society".
+The governing rules of "Hackers at Cambridge", hereafter (and in the rest of the repository) referred to as the "Society".

 [Read the constitution here](constitution.md).
 You can also find a web version [on our website](https://hackersatcambridge.com/constitution).